Great Mosque of Sfax

 The Great Mosque of Sfax (الجامع الكبير بصفاقس) was the most important mosque in the old city of Sfax, Tunisia.
-It was initially built towards the mid-9th century under the rule of the Aghlabid dynasty, a vassal state of the Abbasid Caliphate.
+It was initially built towards the mid-9th century under the rule of the Aghlabid dynasty.
 The mosque was the urban and religious heart of the city and it underwent several major modifications in later periods.
 Architecturally, it is notable for its minaret and its unusually decorated eastern façade.

 Location

 The mosque is located in the center of the ancient city of Sfax and occupies the very center of it, which made the layout of the city of Sfax very similar to the planning of Kufa, one of the first Islamic cities.
 Since its construction, it has been surrounded by the most important production centers and markets in the city, and continues to maintain its economic value to this day.